wso2/docs-is/en/docs/setup/removing-unused-tokens-from-the-database.md

 ### Configuring WSO2 Identity Server for token cleanup

-WSO2 Identity Server triggers token cleanup during the following instances.
+Alternatively, you can also use the WSO2 Identity Server which triggers token cleanup during the following instances.

 1. New token generation